ditivaidya/DS-Nanodegree-Project-1-Blog-Post/README.md

 I have used the following libraries: pandas, numpy, matplotlib.pyplot, seaborn, calendar, scipy.stats

 ## Project Motivation <a name="motivation"></a>
+This project does an exploratory analysis to find out the factors that affect availability of listings on Air Bnb.
+We look into factors such as time of the year, ratings, neighbourhood and type of home.

 ## File Descriptions <a name="files"></a>
 This repository contains two components: